microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 The remaining steps are provided as an optional exercise to help you get familiar with the editing and debugging experience.

-## Add a source code file
+## Create Hello World

-1. Select the "HELLOWORLD" folder in the File Explorer.
+1. Select the "helloWorld" folder in the File Explorer.
 Right-click in the pane and select **New File** from the context menu.
 Name the file `helloworld.cpp`.
 Ensure that the file is not in the `.vscode` subfolder.

-1. Paste in this source code:
+1. Paste the following code into helloWorld.cpp:

     ```cpp
     #include <iostream>